mkmcc/mkmcc.github.io/software/bibslurp.md

 speed it along.

 BibSlurp enables you to query nasa ads without leaving emacs.
-As an example, typing `M-x bibslurp-query-ads white rees RET` brings up the following buffer: (the search string is sent directly to ADS, so things like `^white rees` or `^white 1978` will also work as expected.)
+As an example, typing `M-x bibslurp-query-ads RET white rees RET` brings up the following buffer: (the search string is sent directly to ADS, so things like `^white rees` or `^white 1978` will also work as expected.)